Australian Rugby Betting Guide

 National Rugby Championship: For Aussie Rugby Union clubs that don’t play Super Rugby, the National Rugby Championship (NRC) is the main tournament.
 A total of nine clubs play in this competition and the NRC is the most important club competition for Australian players following the Super Rugby season.

 Rugby World Cup: This is the tournament that matters at International level in Rugby Union.
 The Rugby World Cup is held every four years and New Zealand won the last renewal in 2015 in England.
 Australia have won it twice, their last triumph coming in 1999 when they beat France in the final.
 In 2019 the Rugby World Cup will be hosted by Japan and 20 nations will compete for the right to lift the Webb Ellis Cup.

 The Rugby Championship: Known as the Tri-Nations until Argentina was added in 2012, The Rugby Championship is a rugby union tournament held annually.
 South Africa, New Zealand, Argentina and Australia compete, and each team face each other home and away.
-New Zealand were crowned Champions in 2017, winning all six of their matches.
-Australia finished as runners up and they will be hoping to go one better in 2018.
+New Zealand were crowned Champions in 2018, winning all six of their matches.
+South Africa finished as runners up, with Australia third – they will be hoping to go much better in 2019.